ArtiPedia/blog-v3/_posts/2016-03-18-optimize-jekyll-blog-seo.md

 This gem will add almost all the tags required for SEO.
 Thanks to [Ben Balter](https://github.com/benbalter){:rel='nofollow'}{:target="_blank"} for the awesome plugin.
 You can check it out [here](https://github.com/jekyll/jekyll-seo-tag){:rel='nofollow'}{:target="_blank"}.
 If you want to unserstand or implement all the tags on your own, then keep reading.

+The tags I'm discussing will go inside the ``<head>`` section of the website.

-Let's implement head tags one by one in Jekyll.
+Let's implement seo meta tags one by one in Jekyll.

 ## 1. Title and Description